An

 While this was not *actually* spoken directly to me, it was surely true!

-& hauling a small suitcase of clothes, my toothbrush, etc up to my new home in Harrogate, Yorkshire—view a perspective of the trip
+I was hauling a small suitcase of my clothes, a toothbrush, etc, etc off to my new "home" at the Army Apprentices College(+)in

-shooting, camping out in the field, marching around etc, as well as becoming a Telegraphist (a communications op),
+I learned to be a soldier, shooting guns and rifles, camping out in the field, marching around as well as becoming a Telegraphist ( a communications op ),

 with so very many additional memorial things, such as some local girlfriends!

-I changed my childhood family name ("Jamie") to "Don" as I met new friends,
+I had changed my childhood family name ( "Jamie" ) to "Don" as I met new friends,

 details are shared below

-Upon my arrival at the Harrogate station, I was taken to the
+arrival at the Harrogate train station, I was taken to the

-by some large (and loud!)
-Sergeants who had me trimmed with a military haircut upon arrival & then provisioned me with my uniform:
+Sergeants who had my hair trimmed with a military haircut upon arrival & provisioned me with my uniform:

 a pair of rubber-soled